 - Time Tracking – Track how long each stage of a project takes you to complete.
 You can then figure out if you're over- or under-charging for certain aspects of your work.

-- Project management – create deadlines, break projects down into tasks, highlight significant milestones and create automatic notifications for upcoming due dates.
+- Project management – create deadlines, break architecture projects down into tasks, highlight significant milestones and create automatic notifications for upcoming due dates.

 - Invoicing: bulk billing, bill for multiple jobs, invoices generated on actual time, and branded invoice templates.